• Home

 cost of DIY pillows, stripe fabric, on window seat, ikea dish towel, tablecloth, pottery barn shobori dot napkin

-The soul of a pillow is the fabric, and finding pretty and affordable fabric to make DIY pillows can be tricky sometimes.
-I used to buy fabric from online or local fabric stores, but recently fell in love with creative ways to source fabrics locally (seeing and touching the fabric in person is just so important to me, when it comes to home decor fabrics)
+I used to buy fabric from online or local fabric stores, but recently fell in love with creative ways to source fabrics locally.
+Seeing and touching the fabric in person is just so important to me, when it comes to home decor fabrics.

 all about diy throw pillows, where to source decor fabric, and how much it costs | creative ways to source pillow fabric materials

-1. they tend to be more expensive.
+1. They tend to be more expensive.
 Shopping fabric by yard tend to be more costly compared to my other three creative sources.
 They are usually around $10 – $30/yard.

 3. I need to be constantly “on the hunt”, meaning that looking though tons of fabrics to find something looks classic and versatile for my home.
 On the contrary, the three other sources I mentioned below are more of the premium selection.
 Think about this: The designer at Pottery Barn, Target, and other stores has hand curated a selection of fabric that they think will work great for most of the homes.
 So picking from their curation is way easier than picking from the wild.